 - Why fixing this problem is worth spending their money, and

 - Why they should choose your product over a competitor

 This means that your selling point shouldn’t be something like, “Our tool helps keep your social profiles updated.”
 Instead, focus your sales pitch on the end result, such as generating more leads, driving revenue from social, improving retention through better customer service, etc.

 One important aspect of how to make a sales pitch dynamic is to demonstrate a unique selling proposition (USP) that differentiates you from your competitors.
 Whether it’s centered around your pricing, your company vision, your depth of experience, or anything else, your USP should set you apart in a way that just a cursory look at your product or service might not.

 So you’ve personalized your message.
 You’ve figured out how to make a sales pitch with an angle that illustrates how you’re different from the competition.
 But your audience still sees your sales pitch as driven by your own agenda.
-Instead of taking everything you say at face value, they’ll likely want to see outside evidence that your product/service is worthwhile and as high-quality as you say.
+Instead of taking everything you say at face value, they’ll likely want to see outside evidence that your product or service is worthwhile and as impressive and high-quality as you say.

 - Testimonials.
 Add positive customer testimonials to your homepage, product landing pages, print brochures, and other materials and share flattering quotes on your social media profiles.